IoBT-VISTEC/EEG-Emotion-Recognition-INTERFACES-datasets/README.md

 ## Database Description
-After data acquisition, The data were processed and extracted features with method at previous subsection.
+After data acquisition, The data were processed and extracted features.
 Emotion database is available in data lake.
 The structure and file description can be described as follows:

     • Task 2-5 Emotion/